petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 To create content in an asset library, first go to the library's menu page, and click the desired application.
 From here, creating content is essentially the same as creating it in a site.
 The differences are mainly its scope and default theme settings.

 However, some content requires additional configuration when set within an asset library's context.
-Read [Additional Content Configuration in Asset Libraries](./additional-content-configuration-in-asset-libraries.md) to learn more.
+Read [Categories and Vocabulary](#categories-and-vocabulary) to learn more.

 See [Content Authoring and Management](../../content-authoring-and-management.md) articles for more information about creating each type of content.